JujuAdams/Bonk/README.md

 &nbsp;

-Bonk is a simple 3D collision library.
-It supports boolean intersection tests between the following primitives:
+Bonk is a 3D collision library.
+It supports boolean "inside" tests between shapes as well as "push out" tests.
+Bonk also has functions for raycasting.
+The library contains basic collision mechanics suitable for most types of 3D games - shooters, platforms, RPGs etc.

+Please note that cylinders and capsule are z-aligned and cannot be rotated.
+Additionally, rotated boxes can only be rotated around the z-axis.

 <table>
     <tr>